lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_2.md

 Now let's look into each step:

-<b>Step 0 - Resampling Strategy</b>: It's a simple thresholding rule to choose between cross validation or holdout.
+<b>Step 1 - Resampling Strategy</b>: It's a simple thresholding rule to choose between cross validation or holdout.
 According to FLAML researchers, cross validation is preferred over holdout for small sample size or large time budget.
 * "Time Budget" means the total amount of time the user allows FLAML to run HPO.

-<b>Step 1 - Learner Proposer</b>: A learner gets a higher priority if it makes improvement with less estimated cost.
+<b>Step 2 - Learner Proposer</b>: A learner gets a higher priority if it makes improvement with less estimated cost.
 Meanwhile, every learner has a chance to be searched again since the estimation can be impresise.

-<b>Step 2 - Hyperparam & Sample Size Proposer</b>: In this step, each learner chooses between increasing the sample size or trying out a new parameter set in order to make the improvement.
+<b>Step 3 - Hyperparam & Sample Size Proposer</b>: In this step, each learner chooses between increasing the sample size or trying out a new parameter set in order to make the improvement.
 By default, each new parameter set is searched by a randomized direct search strategy, CFO.
-We will show you more about it soon.
+You will see details soon.

-<b>Step 3 - Controller</b>: The controller will invoke the trial using the selected learner and observe both validation error as well as CPU time cost of the trial.
+<b>Step 4 - Controller</b>: The controller will invoke the parameter tuning trials using the selected learner and observe both validation error as well as CPU time cost of each trial.

-Step 1 ~ 3 are repeated by iterations until running out of the time budget.
+Step 2 ~ 4 are repeated by iterations until running out of the time budget.

 🌻 [Learn more from FLAML paper >>][1]